 (However, I quickly got rid of the guilt when I realized how awesome it was to have all that extra time!)

-I was careful to wear breast pads that first day (something I hadn’t had to do for quite a while), but I didn’t have any problems with leaking.
+I was careful to wear breast pads that first day, but I didn’t have any problems with leaking.
 When I came home and pumped that night, I got more than I usually would get, but not a tremendous amount more.

 While I loved my new schedule of just one pump a day, done right after my son went to bed, I noticed that my supply was slowly tanking.
 I went from getting 10 ounces in that single session to about 3 ounces in 3 weeks.
 It was starting to feel like it wasn’t worth my time to get hooked up and wash everything, especially given that my baby was now a toddler and didn’t really need the milk anymore.